GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 Visualization of regression plots also supports the better generalization of multiple linear regression to the linear scale.
-Random Forest limits its maximum prediction to 57.2 g resulting in a poor generalization to the linear scale.
-Due to this, residuals from the Random Forest indicate important underestimations of flake weight with an average underestimation of 4.6 g.
-50% of the residuals of the Random Forest range between overestimations of 2.64 g and underestimations of 7.06 g.
-90% of the residuals from the random forest range between overestimations of 10.35 g and underestimations of 29.74 g.
-Visual representation of residuals of the Random Forest through density plot shows that despite peaking on the 0 value it presents a long tale of positive residuals as a result of underestimations of predictions.
+Random forest limits its maximum prediction to 57.2 g, resulting in a poor generalization to the linear scale.
+Due to this, residuals from the Random Forest indicate significant underestimations of flake weight, with an average underestimation of 4.6 g.
+Fifty percent of the residuals of the random forest range between overestimations of 2.64 g and underestimations of 7.06 g.
+Ninety percent of the residuals from the random forest range between overestimations of 10.35 g and underestimations of 29.74 g.
+Visual representation of residuals of the random forest by density plot shows that despite peaking on the 0 value, it presents a long tail of positive residuals as a result of underestimations of predictions.

-ANN generalizes better to the linear scale with a higher range of predictions which reach a maximum value of 123 g.
-Density plot of residuals from the ANN present a concentrated peak on the 0 value with a mean value of 1.82 g.
-Despite this ANN residuals still present a slightly long tale of positive values for residuals as a result of some underestimations.
-50% of residuals from ANN range between overestimations of 2.52 g and underestimations of 5.55 g.
-90% of the residuals from ANN range between overestimations of 13.18 g and underestimations of 18.79 g.
+ANN generalizes better to the linear scale, with a higher range of predictions that reach a maximum value of 123 g.
+A density plot of residuals from the ANN presents a concentrated peak on the 0 value with a mean value of 1.82 g.
+Despite this, ANN residuals still present a slightly long tail of positive values for residuals as a result of some underestimations.
+Fifty percent of residuals from ANN range between overestimations of 2.52 g and underestimations of 5.55 g.
+Ninety percent of the residuals from ANN range between overestimations of 13.18 g and underestimations of 18.79 g.

-As previously mentioned Multiple Linear Regression generalizes better to the linear scale with a maximum predicted value of 170 g.
-Residuals present an average 1.4 g value, with the density plot peaking near the 0 value and similar tales to the positive and negative values.
-50% of residuals from Multiple Linear Regression range between overestimations of 2.42 g and underestimations of 5.73 g.
-90% of residuals from Multiple Linear Regression range between overestimations of 13.18 g and underestimations of 18.79 g.
-Thus, Multiple Linear regression presents the concentration of 90% of residuals in the shortest range.
+As previously mentioned, multiple linear regression generalizes better to the linear scale, with a maximum predicted value of 170 g.
+Residuals present an average 1.4 g value, with the density plot peaking near the 0 value and tails to the positive and negative values of similar length.
+Fifty percent of residuals from multiple linear regression range between overestimations of 2.42 g and underestimations of 5.73 g.
+Ninety percent of residuals from multiple linear regression range between overestimations of 13.18 g and underestimations of 18.79 g.
+Thus, multiple linear regression presents the shortest range in a 90% concentration of residuals.

 ``` r
 # Density plot of residuals on the linear scale